-- 1.9.
+- 1.8.
 A draft IDP was prepared to support a Regulation 18 stage public consultation on the 'Lewisham Local Plan: Main Issues and Preferred Approaches' document, which ran from 15th January to 11th April 2021.
-The majority of work on the draft IDP took place between quarter four of 2018 and quarter four of 2019.
-It was informed by the latest available studies, Council service strategies, and early-stage feedback from infrastructure providers and delivery partners. - 1.10.
-Subsequent to the Regulation 18 stage consultation, the draft IDP was reviewed and updated to include the latest population projections prepared by the Greater London Authority (see Section 2 for further details).
-The Council then re-issued the draft IDP in November 2021 to internal and external stakeholders for their review, in particular, to provide an opportunity to consider the revised population projections and infrastructure requirements.
-This version of the 'draft final' IDP has been updated taking account of feedback received from these latest rounds of stakeholder consultation and engagement. - 1.11.
-Where appropriate, this IDP has also built upon the information gathered through other infrastructure planning evidence bases and discussions.
-This includes the previous IDP that was published in August 2010 to support the submission version of the Lewisham Core Strategy (October 2010), which was updated in the form of the IDP Framework Document in 2015 to support a previous Regulation 18 Local Plan public consultation.
-In preparing the current IDP the Council has also drawn on work undertaken on the Draft Infrastructure Delivery Schedule that supported the Council's CIL Preliminary Draft Charging Schedule consultation in 2019, working with key infrastructure providers and delivery partners.
+Most work on the draft IDP took place between quarter four of 2018 and quarter four of 2019.
+It was informed by the latest available studies, Council service strategies, and early-stage feedback from infrastructure providers and delivery partners. - 1.9.
+After the Regulation 18 stage consultation, the draft IDP was reviewed and updated to include the latest population projections prepared by the Greater London Authority (GLA) (see Section 2 for further details).
+The Council then re-issued the draft IDP in November 2021 to internal and external stakeholders for their review to provide an opportunity to consider the revised population projections and infrastructure requirements. - 1.10.
+The Reg 18 IDP then considered feedback received from the Regulation 18 stakeholder consultation and engagement and the information gathered through other infrastructure planning evidence bases and discussions.
+This includes: - IDP August 2010 - Work undertaken to support the submission version of the Lewisham Core Strategy (October 2010) and IDP Framework Document in 2015 to support a previous Regulation 18 Local Plan public consultation - CIL Preliminary Draft Charging Schedule consultation in 2019, - working with key infrastructure providers and delivery partners.